monkcoder81/Bravo-Translate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.htm

-The simplest solution for translate your monolingual website.
-Works with texts coming form your plugins, themes or database.
+The simplest solution for translate foreign texts or replace phrases you don't like.
+Works with texts coming form your plugins, themes, database or wordpress core.
 Your translations will be preserved after any update.

 == Description ==
  This plugin allow you to translate your monolingual website in a super easy manner.
 You do not have to bother about .pot .po or .mo files.
 It safes you a lot of time cause you can effectively transalte thouse texts in a foreign language with just a few clicks gaining productivity.
 Bravo translate keeps your translations in your database.
 You dont have to worry about themes or plugins updates because your translations will not vannish.